rukmal/NodeBlog/README.md

 ##Contact
 If you have any questions/suggestions, contact me at http://rukmal.me.
 ##Note
-This project is currently in development, and is NOT ready for use.
+This project is currently in development, and is NOT ready for use!